kiwi-ng

 --kiwi-file=<kiwifile>

-Basename of kiwi file which contains the main image configuration elements.
-If not specified kiwi searches for a file named config.xml or a file matching *.kiwi
+Basename of kiwi file that contains the main image configuration elements.
+If not specified, kiwi uses a file named config.xml or a file matching *.kiwi

 --version